rozenborg/whisperer/whisperer.md

 1. Open the UI and (optionally) tweak settings via the right-hand gear drawer.
 2. Hit **Add Sources** from the Sources tab to ingest new articles/podcasts for the chosen date range.
 3. Review/delete sources in the Sources tab as needed.
-4. In Compose, write the briefing prompt and click **Generate Outline**.
+4. In Compose, write the briefing prompt and click **Generate Talking Points**.
-5. Review the AI outline, inspect supporting evidence, provide feedback.
+5. Review the AI-generated briefing, inspect supporting evidence, and optionally pin/exclude bullets.
-6. Generate talking points — the email preview updates live.
+6. Provide feedback, regenerate if needed, then copy/send the final email.

-The flow is optimized around “write a one-line prompt → get an outline → quickly refine → produce an email.”
+The flow is optimized around “write a one-line prompt → receive talking points → iterate with feedback → produce an email executives value.”

 ---